 Speculative accumulation is prohibited in each of the categories above.
 This means the person accumulating materials before recycling must be able to show that the material is potentially recyclable and has a feasible means of being recycled.
 Also, during the calendar year, beginning on Jan.
-1, the amount of material that is recycled or sent to a different site for recycling must equal at least 75% by weight or volume of the amount of that material accumulated at the beginning of the period.
+1, the amount of material recycled or sent to a different site for recycling must equal at least 75% by weight or volume of the amount of that material accumulated at the beginning of the period.
 Examples of legitimate recycling of CRT glass include use as a fluxing agent at a permitted lead smelter, use as an ingredient at a permitted glass-to-glass facility, use as an ingredient at a permitted tile manufacturer.

 Use as alternative daily cover and long-term storage are not recycling activities.

 Businesses choosing not to reuse or recycle televisions must manage them as hazardous waste.
 Businesses must abide by applicable hazardous waste laws and regulations.
 For more information about managing hazardous waste, visit EPA's Typical Wastes Generated by Industry Sectors webpage.